demichele-c/Employee-Tracker/README.md

 ## Installation

 To install and run the Employee Tracker application, first clone the repository with git clone https://github.com/demichele-c/Employee-Tracker.git and navigate to the project directory.
 Install dependencies using npm install, and set up PostgreSQL by creating a database named employee_db.
-Run the schema and seed SQL files with psql -U postgres -d employee_db -f db/schema.sql and psql -U postgres -d employee_db -f db/seeds.sql.
+Run the schema and seed SQL files with psql -U postgres, enter password.
+Run \i schema.sql, \i seeds.sql, then \i query.sql.
 Finally, start the application with node index.js and follow the interactive menu to manage employee data.

 ## Usage